prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 ### Testing and Verification

 - **Implement Comprehensive Unit Tests**: Ensure that unit tests are added for all new and existing Service Discovery configurations to ensure that the expected configuration is generated and validations are in place.
-- **Explore End-to-End Testing**: Investigate the use of [testcontainers](https://golang.testcontainers.org/) to set up comprehensive end-to-end testing environments ([#6452](https://github.com/prometheus-operator/prometheus-operator/issues/6452)).
-This will help verify the validity and robustness of our Service Discovery configurations in real-world scenarios.
-However, this is not a priority.
-  That being said, we might still want to ensure that we write end-to-end tests at least for Kubernetes service discovery since it is of high importance.

 ### Miscellaneous Enhancements